MichaelSiehl/Atomic_Subroutines-Part_4--How_To_Cope_With_Unreliable_Data_Transfers/README.md

 Again, the 'remote abort of synchronization status' is TRUE.
 Thus, the synchronization process was aborted by another coarray image (image 6).
 The 'number of successful remote synchronizations' is 3: three of the involved remote images (2,3,4) did synchronize successfully with the customized Event Wait on image 1, one coarray image did fail to synchronize.
 The synchronization process (customized Event Post + customized Event Wait) must be repeated (a retry) only for the failed coarray image.<br />

 # Main.f90: a simple test case
-The test case should be compiled and run with 6 coarray images using OpenCoarrays/gfortran.
+The test case should be compiled and run with 6 coarray images using OpenCoarrays/gfortran or ifort 18 uodate 1.
 Main.f90 contains the logic codes of this simple test case: on coarray image 1 we do execute the customized Event Wait to synchronize with a customized Event Post from coarray images 2,3,4,and 5; On coarray image 6 we do initiate (with a small time shift) a remote abort of the customized Event Wait on coarray image 1.
 (If necessary, we use one of the involved images 2,3,4,5 to do nothing on it so that the synchronization does (partly) fail).
 See the code of the test case in Main.f90:
 ```fortran
 program Main
   ! a simple test-case for the customized Event Post / Event Wait